Skip to main content

 Show the Evidence Tag

-To remind the player that they've taken the photo of an evidence, we will place a tag in front of it.
+To remind the player that they've taken a photo of evidence, we will place a tag in front of it.

-1. For the Call Action node, select Show action under Tag 3.
+1. In the Capture Behaviour Group, add another Call Action node after our previous behaviour.
+For the Call Action node, select Show action under Tag 3.
 Then click Select Item.

 note